ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 ```

-For now, Træfik is not serving any backend, to do so we must define *ingress* rules with [`ingress.yml`](https://raw.githubusercontent.com/ArchiFleKs/containers/master/kubernetes/zero.vsense.fr/ingress.yml) :
+For now, Træfɪk is not serving any backend, to do so we must define Ingress rules with [`ingress.yml`](https://raw.githubusercontent.com/ArchiFleKs/containers/master/kubernetes/zero.vsense.fr/ingress.yml) :

 ```
 kubectl create -f ingress.yml